dflook/terraform-github-actions/terraform-fmt-check/README.md

 * `workspace`

-  Terraform workspace to inspect when discovering the terraform version to use, if not otherwise specified.
+  Terraform workspace to inspect when discovering the Terraform version to use, if not otherwise specified.
   See [dflook/terraform-version](https://github.com/dflook/terraform-github-actions/tree/main/terraform-version#terraform-version-action) for details.

   - Type: string